Preparing to File Form 990-PF: A Comprehensive Guide - Exponent Philanthropy

 • State Registrations: List all states where the foundation is registered or required to report.

-• Web and Contact Information: Provide the foundation’s website address if it has one and contact information for the bookkeeper.
+• Web and Contact Information: Provide the foundation’s website (if applicable) and bookkeeper’s contact details.

-• General Ledger: Include a copy of the foundation’s detailed general ledger and trial balance at the end of the prior tax year.
+• General Ledger: Include a detailed general ledger and prior-year trial balance.

 While we intend for this list to be as comprehensive as possible, it does not necessarily include every item that you may need to complete the Form 990-PF.